 So where do diet and exercise come in to promote microbiome and gut health?
 From a health perspective, humans don’t make the necessary enzymes needed to break down 45-65% of what we eat.
 [Harvard University, 9/18] So what happens?

 Indigestible foods (for example foods with high fiber) will go to the colon to be furthered broken down so it can be absorbed or eliminated.
 If your gut microbiome is off, one might have a harder time with digestion and losing or maintaining weight.

 Incorporating exercise and diet at an early age sets the stage for developing gut microbiota composition that can produce more resilient and adaptive changes in metabolic responses.
 In other words, eating well and having an exercise routine promotes a healthy gut and metabolism.

 To optimize gut health focus on eating a well-balanced diet abundant in fiber, fruits, vegetables (colors of the rainbow) and probiotics from whole food sources such as: yogurt, kimchi, kefir, sauerkraut, and other fermented foods.
 I highly recommend plant-based supplements to promote gut health.
-GutBGood or Kakadu Vitamin C Superfood by Bush Foods by Neely are excellent options to include in your daily diet.
+GutBGood or Kakadu Vitamin C Superfood by PLOOSH are excellent options to include in your daily diet.
 Also, probiotic supplementation may reduce fatigue post-exercise and improve skeletal muscle atrophy because of probiotics maximizing gut health.

 Resource: Sarah Koszyk (registered dietician and sports nutrition).
 Swimmer magazine 2019